ehefk/Quick-n-Dirty/README.md

 ![](https://i.gyazo.com/cb0b21d67eeedaa7d1f3c12bfd275cda.png)

-If you're new to poiyomi Pro, please note that you absolutely have to use the "Lock-in optimized shader" for the animations to work properly in game, NOT TO MENTION, locking in builds a highly optimized shader for each material, which benefits everyone who sees it.

 That's it!
 You can experiment with this in all kinds of ways, such as dissolving between colors or hiding accessories.